johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-02-21-web-workers-comlink-typescript-and-react.md

 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [web workers, comlink, TypeScript, React]
 hide_table_of_contents: false
 ---
 JavaScript is famously single threaded.
 However, if you're developing for the web, you may well know that this is not quite accurate.
-There are [`Web Workers`](<https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers>):
+There are [`Web Workers`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers):

 > A worker is an object created using a constructor (e.g. `Worker()`) that runs a named JavaScript file — this file contains the code that will run in the worker thread; workers run in another global context that is different from the current window.